Health-Education-England/tis-revalidation-v2/README.md

 ## Development server

 - Run `npm run start` for a dev server which will consume staging hosted BE endpoints.
 Navigate to `http://localhost:4200/`.

-#### Alternatively

-- Run `npm run start:mocky` for a dev server which will consume mocked BE endpoints that are hosted on `https://designer.mocky.io/`.
-  This allows rapid FE development without relying on the real BE endpoints or whilst a BE endpoint is being updated.
-Navigate to `http://localhost:4200/`.

-The app will automatically reload if you change any of the source files.

 ## Code scaffolding